Pricing Analytics and Revenue Management

 • Learning outcome

 This course provides students with the tools to understand the tactical function of pricing and revenue optimization.
-Specifically, in this course the students will learn how to use management science analytical techniques to set prices in complex and dynamic environments.
+Specifically, in this course the students will learn how to use management science analytical techniques to set prices.

 • Understand the economics foundation of pricing theory.

-• Are able to identify potential applications of pricing and revenue management in new industries.
+• Identify potential applications of pricing and revenue management in new industries.

-• Are able to use analytical tools to model real-world pricing decision-making processes.
+• Use analytical tools to model real-world pricing decision-making processes.

-• Are capable to write reports to communicate their findings clearly and concisely, and in a rigorous form to provide business insights to diverse audiences
+• Write reports to communicate their findings clearly and concisely, and in a rigorous form to provide business insights to diverse audiences.

 • Teaching